-Therrorism is a serious threat to our societies and way of life.
+Terrorism is a serious threat to our societies and way of life.
 We must give top priority to combating it, but if we ignore or undermine the protection of human rights in the process we shall endanger the principles of humanity for which we are purportedly fighting.

-To gain Russian support over Iraq and Iran, the Americans and the British have downplayed Russian repression in Chechnya.
-Because they recognise the growing power of the Chinese economy, they generally refrain from criticising Chinese suppression of independence movements in Central Asia and Tibet and too readily forget political
+To gain Bussian support over Iraq and Iran, the Americans and the British have downplayed Russian repression in Chechnya.
+Because they recognise the growing power of the Chinese economy, they generally refrain from criticising the Chinese.